 The Alternative Medicine Approach to Occasional Insomnia

-Alternative medicine professionals often focus on herbal remedies for sleep, such as the hormone melatonin, or the herbs chamomile and passion flower.
+Alternative medicine professionals often focus on herbal remedies for sleep, such as the hormone melatonin, or the herbs chamomile and passionflower.

 Melatonin is a naturally occurring hormone that promotes sleep.
 It is also available as a supplement.
 Many years ago in a previous career, I studied melatonin to support parents of children with autism.
 While I think it is generally safe for short-term use, it may have some negative long-term consequences of suppressing our own melatonin production, as it is dosed in megadoses compared to what the body would normally make on its own.
 (There is some promising information on megadose melatonin for cancer suppression, but for purposes of sleep, it may not always be the right choice.)

 Furthermore, melatonin is mostly helpful for people who have trouble falling asleep, but not super helpful for those who wake up too early, or wake up too frequently at night.
-In my experience, a dark room can work just as well as melatonin, especially for jet-lag and for individuals who are not getting the proper input from the sun into their retinas, such as shift workers and those who are visually impaired.
+In my experience, a dark room can work just as well as melatonin, especially for jet lag and for individuals who are not getting the proper input from the sun into their retinas, such as shift workers and those who are visually impaired.

 - Chamomile tea: Chamomile is an herb well known for supporting sleep.
-In addition, recent research suggests it may have thyroid benefits, including decreasing the risk for thyroid cancer by up to 80 percent.
+In addition, recent research suggests it may have thyroid benefits, including decreasing the risk of thyroid cancer by up to 80 percent.
+[17]

 - Catnip tea: Although catnip can cause cats to go wild, in humans, it can have calming effects when consumed as a tea.
 Catnip contains constituents called nepetalactones, which have been found to have sedative effects.